HyperTesto/hypertesto.me/content/page/about/index.en.md

 * Kotlin
 * Java
 * Bash
-* A random mixiture of PHP, Python and C
+* A random mixture of PHP, Python and C

 I'm also studying **Go** and **Rust**!